 These trips are big commitment of time, energy and resources, but the reward is priceless.
 Please talk over the commitment with your family before applying.

 Applications can be found at http://udayton.studioabroad.com/.
 Click on “Search Programs” and choose "January Intercession" in the drop-down menu under "Term."
 Apply for your first choice.
 There will be a section to declare a second or third choice of trip.

 Each student must pay the cost of the trip listed.
-A $300 deposit and an application fee will be due with your application.
-Both will be refunded if you are not chosen to go on the trip.
-The remaining will be due December 13.
+A $300 deposit will be due with your application.
+It will be refunded if you are not chosen to go on the trip.
+The remaining will be due December 12.
 (Trip payments may be refunded up to two months prior to departure date.
 Students will receive a flight voucher for canceled flights in their name.)
 Groups are encouraged to fundraise together to reduce the cost for each participant.
 The program cost of the trip covers ground transportation, lodging, and most food.
 Plan on bringing some spending money.
 Airfare is subject to change.
-These are estimates based on 2013 airfare.
+These are estimates based on 2014 airfare.
 Some funds have been set aside for partial scholarships based on need (Please contact Mary Niebler with questions about the scholarship.).

 Additional costs for trips outside of the U.S.:

 - Passport (if you don’t already have one) $135

 - Vaccination: costs vary widely/ health insurance varies/ which shots you need varies

 Participants must attend weekly preparation meetings with the group.
 This is a major commitment.
 You must be willing to commit your time and energy to this effort or you will lose your place on the trip.